daattali/rsalad/README.md

 Alternatively, see the help file for any specific function for a complete detailed explanation of the function.
 For example `?rsalad::moveFront`.

-Below is a very brief introduction to the functions in rsalad. (the package must first be loaded for the examples to work `library(rsalad)`)
+Below is a very brief introduction to the functions in rsalad.
+The package must first be loaded for the examples to work `library("rsalad")`.

 ### `%nin%` and `notIn()`
 Determine if values in the first argument don't exist in the second argument.